TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Skip to content

 If there’s anything Singaporeans can agree on, it’s that free things must take.
 After all, the only thing better than a good deal is not having to pay a thing at all.
-A new set of CDC vouchers was released on 25th June 2024.
-Each household will be able to claim $300 from now till 31st December 2024.
+A new set of CDC Vouchers was released just this May, and each household will be able to claim a total of $800 from now till 31st December 2025.

 Vouchers are given to households, not individuals, where there’s at least 1 Singaporean citizen registered at that address.
 Meaning, if you haven’t updated your NRIC with your new address, your CDC voucher would be tied to your last registered address.

-The CDC vouchers are in fixed denominations of $2, $5, and $10, so it’s likely you’ll have to pay any balance in cash, credit card, or bank transfer like PayNow or PayLah!.
+The total values of both the CDC Vouchers and SG60 Vouchers are made up of fixed denominations of $2, $5, and $10, so it’s likely you’ll have to pay any balance in cash, credit card, or bank transfer like PayNow or PayLah!.
 There’s no change given if you spend less than the voucher amount stated.

 1. Cafe Wabi Sabi